 Here are some changes in consumers’ shopping behaviors retailers should keep in mind:

 - More and more consumers are shopping across brands.
-Today, 52% of US online adults enjoy trying new products and brands, up from 39% 10 years ago, according to Forrester.
+Today, according to Forrester, 52% of US online adults enjoy trying new products and brands, up from 39% 10 years ago.
 McKinsey adds that of 75% of Americans who changed their shopping behavior since COVID-19 began, around 40% have switched brands.
 These switching behaviors are more prevalent among Gen Z and millennial consumers than boomers (44% of Gen Z and millennials have tried a new brand, versus 35% of boomers).

 - Fit becomes one of the main drivers that influence shopping behavior changes.
 Consumers are more likely to use site search to discover and find products that match their needs.
 When it comes to search terms, NielsenIQ and Label Insights found that 81% of grocery searches on Amazon are unbranded.
 In other words, consumers are searching less by brand and more for products that meet their individual need-states.